cornell-zhang/catalyst2018/projects/Communication Tutorial/README.md

 |3V3            |-                |
 |GND            |-                |

-Connect the 5V pin on the motor shield, the VIN pin on the Wifi board, and the 5V pin on the maker shield to pins in the + column of the breadboard.
-Then, connect the GND pin on the motor shield, the GND pin on the Wifi board, and the GND pin on the maker shield to pins in the - column of the breadboard.
+Connect the VIN pin on the Wifi board and the 5V pin on the maker shield to pins in the + column of the breadboard.
+Then, connect the GND pin on the Wifi board and the GND pin on the maker shield to pins in the - column of the breadboard.

 The hardware setup for your robot should now be complete!